Combine your old pensions, and get a cash boost of up to £3,000. Get cashback when you transfer a pension to Moneyfarm before December 2nd.

 How can I avoid paying tax on my bonus UK?

-Thus, in the long run, you pay less tax on your bonus the more of it you forfeit in the present.
-Additionally, your former meager bonus has been reborn as a wise investment for when you are ‘state-pension-age’.
+In the long run, you pay less tax on your bonus the more of it you forfeit in the present.
+Additionally, your former meagre bonus has been reborn as a wise investment for when you are ‘state-pension-age’.
 It makes sense to receive as much of the benefit as you can, even if your job isn’t among those with the best pensions.
 To start making use of your bonus sacrifice, simply tell your employer that you prefer to have the money deposited into your pension and they should take care of the rest.

 Can I give my employee a tax free bonus?

-What is the bonus tax rate for 2022?
+What is the bonus tax rate for 2024?

-• Basic rate: for earners making between £12,571 to £50,270, your bonus will be taxed at 20%
+• Basic rate: for earners making between £12,571 to £50,270, your bonus will be taxed at 20%.

-Higher rate: for those making between £50,271 to £150,000, your bonus is taxed at 40%
+Higher rate: for those making between £50,271 to £150,000, your bonus is taxed at 40%.

-Additional rate: for earners making over £150,000, your bonus is taxed 45%
+• Additional rate: for earners making over £150,000, your bonus is taxed 45%

 Frequently Asked Questions